Deciphering yield modification of hadron-triggered semi-inclusive recoil jets in heavy-ion collisions: Summary

-{\it Summary -} While it was widely assumed that jet quenching should lead to a suppression of hadron-triggered jets at high \pTjet\ ($\IAA < 1$), the recent ALICE data on \IAA\ in central \PbPb\ collisions at \sqrtsNN\ = 5.02~TeV present a challenge in understanding its rising trend and value above one.
-Using a transport model, we critically re-examine the surface bias effect on trigger particles.
+While it was widely assumed that jet quenching should lead to a suppression of hadron-triggered jets at high \pTjet\ ($\IAA < 1$), the recent ALICE data on \IAA\ in central \PbPb\ collisions at \sqrtsNN\ = 5.02~TeV present a challenge in understanding its rising trend and value above one.
+Using a transport model with parton-level information, we critically re-examine the surface bias and energy loss effects on trigger particles.
+Because the experimental data is presented at the particle level, direct quantitative comparison to our parton-level results is not possible.
+Nevertheless, we can draw qualitative conclusions since the effects of energy loss and surface bias already occur at the parton level.
 We found that while surface bias does exist, there are still a large fraction of triggers being produced deep inside the QGP and suffering from considerable energy loss before being observed.
 Given that \IAA\ represents the ratio of recoil jet spectra in A+A and \pp\ collisions within the same \pTtrig\ range, the energy loss of triggers enhances \IAA\ to be significantly larger than the initially assumed value of one for unquenched recoil jets.
 This enhanced baseline indicates that experimental measurements of $\IAA > 1$ could still signal jet quenching.
 These findings illustrate the complexities in interpreting semi-inclusive hadron+jet measurements since the true baseline accounting for the trigger energy loss could not be obtained experimentally.
 However, this in turn also provides stronger constraints on model calculations since they need to correctly and coherently describe both the trigger and recoil jet energy loss.
-Alternatively, one can seek triggers that do not experience jet quenching in the QGP, {\it e.g.} photons, such that the $\IAA$ baseline stays at one, while still maintaining the technical advantages brought by the semi-inclusive approach.
+Alternatively, one can seek to use triggers that do not experience jet quenching in the QGP, {\it e.g.} photons, such that the $\IAA$ baseline stays at one, while still maintaining the technical advantages brought by the semi-inclusive approach.